 After that, it’s all about communication.
 Provide accurate, specific and proactive but concise information.
 Most critically, respond quickly and helpfully – try to be flexible!

 People booking an airbnb came to stay in a home like a local – or they’d be in a hotel!
 You might be professional but that’s no excuse for not knowing your property or locality, or training or even hiring someone who does.
 Provide some kind of guide to the home with local tips, plus easy communication options.

 Personal touches such as a welcome gift & check-in create a lasting impression and elevate a stay to those superlatives.

 Once your guest has checked in – if you’re preparing right – the hard work is done.
 Set things up to guarantee prompt resolutions to any issues that might arise; communications, maintenance and cleaning operations.
 Make sure to check in with your guests even if no questions are asked.

 After the stay

 Here comes the boring but crucial bit: if you review your guest, request a review from them and send a reminder (especially to very happy guests), you will see your review count soar.
 Furthermore, if you actually act on constructive feedback and reply to reviews as such, your occupancy should benefit.
 Further analysis of your reviews can also help to highlight the pain points in your operation and make timely, effective changes.

 So, there are many places to start, but as the data demonstrates, it mostly comes down to proactive communication and personal, homely touches.
-Data can help you to identify specific strategies in your market and within your portfolio.
+Professional management is growing, and therefore so is competition.
+Data can help you to identify specific strategies in your market and within your portfolio to set yourself apart.
 Learn more about review analysis with our Smart Rental PRO data dashboard, plus its other powers in maximizing pricing, occupancy and revenue here: